-Stay up to date on current and upcoming tourist events!
-At Caribbean Biz in New York, USA, we keep you in the loop about the latest happenings and events in the region.
-The 28 Islands referred to as the melting pot, because of the high cultural, linguistic and ethnic diversity has approximately 40 million individuals, each of which possess their own unique culture and economic characteristics.
+Stay up to date on current properties and upcoming tourist events!
+At Caribbean Biz in New York, USA, we keep you in the loop about the latest happenings in the region.
+The 28 Islands referred to as the melting pot, because of the high cultural, linguistic and ethnic diversity has approximately 40 million individuals, thousands of properties, each of which possess their own unique brand, culture and economic characteristics.

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.

 Millennials new Tourism target – says Barbados' Tourism Director